-When these children grow up and have their own children, the next generation is totally distant and uninvolved with family members who are not connected with the cult.
+When children in a cult grow up and have their own children, that next generation is totally distant and uninvolved with family members who are not part of the cult.

 Be Ready to Help With Any Request

-If you have a family member in Scientology, or in any religious cult, and you’ve lost the ability to communicate, plant that seed and wait for the opportunity to help.
+If you have a family member or a friend in Scientology, or any religious cult, and you’ve lost the ability to communicate, plant that seed and wait for the opportunity to help.
 Do it before it’s too late, and be ready to do whatever you can when the call for help arrives.

-For all we know, these people are threatened.
-They may be brainwashed, or they may simply be scared.
-They may be in a predicament that we don’t know about or one that we don’t understand and they may not know what to do about it.
+For all we know, these people are threatened and afraid to act out against the cult.
+They may be in a predicament that we don’t know about or one that we don’t understand, and they may not know what to do about it.

-I wonder if they ever have the same thoughts that I have—thinking of why there is no family tie, thinking of wanting to be on the other side, thinking of asking for help.
+I wonder if they ever have the same thoughts that I have—thinking of why there is no family tie, feeling of wanting to be on the other side, thinking of asking for help.

-If you ever get that call, be ready to run and welcome your family member with open arms.
-Be ready to show them what life is like on the other side.
+If you ever get that call, be ready to run and welcome your family member or friend with open arms.
+Be prepared to show them what life is like on the other side.

 © 2012 Glenn Stok